 • Maintain satisfactory academic standing in respective academic program according to the student’s Academic Program Handbook.

-• Complete an in-person 10-week summer internship with a St. Louis organization between May-August .
+• Complete an in-person 10-week applied academic experience with a St. Louis organization between May-August .

-• Submit all required deliverables via Canvas/LMS, including but not limited to: internship match details, milestone completion, and internship reflection.
+• Submit all required deliverables via Canvas/LMS, including but not limited to: applied academic experience match details, milestone completion, and experiential learning reflection.

 The Application